robocube/rcl/README.md

 right-hand value of a Yield expression in the result:

     eval {<--20 + 1} -> {<-21}

+By default, a block nested within another block will not evaluate automatically when its parent is evaluated.
+When defining an operation to be invoked elsewhere, it is not necessary to suppress evaluation using :: or &lt;-: in this case.

+		RCL>eval {k:{x:1 y:2 <-$x + $y} <-k {}}
+		3

+The block `k` must be treated like an operator in order to trigger evaluation.
+In order to trigger evaluation at the point where the block is defined, use `eval`.

+    RCL>eval {k:eval {x:1 y:2 <-$x + $y} <-$k}
+    3

 #### Names defined within blocks